Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 At high altitudes around the Annapurna, there will be heavy snow and cold weather.
 Crossing Thorong La Pass can be difficult or even closed.
 Let’s see what you can expect in winter:

-Note: If you are a pro trekker, then only travel during winter by taking precautions, but if you are a beginner trekker, you can choose a short Annapurna trek like the Annapurna base circuit.
+Note: If you are a pro trekker, travel only during winter, taking precautions; if you are a beginner trekker, you can choose a short Annapurna trek like the Annapurna Base Camp trek.

 Monsoon (June to August) – Wet and Slippery